 Next, enjoy a little relaxing love on this fine day.
 Swap shoulder rubs, then enjoy a bubble bath (together or apart), candles, and chocolates by the tub.
 A foot massager works well too.

-And having a warm set of lush towels ready to go when you’re done is a nice added touch.
+*Having a warm set of towels ready to go when you’re done is a nice added touch.

 7. Eat Mood Inducing Foods